goadesign/goa/README.md

 ## Why goa?

-There are a number of good Go packages for writing modular web services out there so why build another one?
-Glad you asked!
-The existing packages tend to focus on providing small and highly modular frameworks that are purposefully narrowly focused.
-The intent is to keep things simple and to avoid mixing concerns.

-This is great when writing simple APIs that tend to change rarely.
-However there are a number of problems that any non trivial API implementation must address.
-Things like request validation, response media type definitions or documentation are hard to do in a way that stays consistent and flexible as the API surface evolves.

-goa takes a different approach to building these applications: instead of focusing solely on helping with implementation, goa makes it possible to describe the *design* of an API in an holistic way. goa then uses that description to provide specialized helper code to the implementation and to generate documentation, API clients, tests, even custom artifacts.
+goa takes a different approach to building micro-services.
+Instead of focusing solely on helping with implementation, goa makes it possible to describe the *design* of an API using a simple DSL. goa then uses that description to provide specialized helper code to the implementation and to generate documentation, API clients, tests, even custom artifacts.

+If DSLs are not your thing then consider this: you need to document your APIs so that clients (be it internal e.g. other services or external e.g. UIs) may consume them.
+Typically this requires maintaining a completely separate document (for example an OpenAPI specification).
+Making sure that the document stays up-to-date takes a lot of effort and at the end of the day you have to write that document - why not use a simple and clear Go DSL to do that instead?

+Another aspect to consider is the need for properly designing APIs and making sure that the design choices remain consistent across the endpoints or even across multiple APIs.
+If the source code is the only place where design decisions are kept then not only is it impossible to maintain consistency it's also difficult to think about the design in the first place.
+The goa DSL makes it possible to think about the design explicitly and - since it's code - to re-use design elements for consistency.

-The goa design language allows writing self-explanatory code that describes the resources exposed by the API and for each resource the properties and actions. goa comes with the `goagen` tool which runs the design language and generates various types of artifacts from the resulting metadata.
+The goa DSL allows writing self-explanatory code that describes the resources exposed by the API and for each resource the properties and actions. goa comes with the `goagen` tool which runs the DSL and generates various types of artifacts from the resulting data structures.

 One of the `goagen` output is glue code that binds your code with the underlying HTTP server.
 This code is specific to your API so that for example there is no need to cast or "bind" any handler argument prior to using them.
 Each generated handler has a signature that is specific to the corresponding resource action.
 It's not just the parameters though, each handler also has access to specific helper methods that generate the possible responses for that action.
-The metadata can also include validation rules so that the generated code also takes care of validating the incoming request parameters and payload prior to invoking your code.
+The DSL can also define validations in which case the generated code takes care of validating the incoming request parameters and payload prior to invoking the handler.

 The end result is controller code that is terse and clean, the boilerplate is all gone.
 Another big benefit is the clean separation of concern between design and implementation: on bigger projects it's often the case that API design changes require careful review, being able to generate a new version of the documentation without having to write a single line of implementation is a big boon.

 This idea of separating design and implementation is not new, the excellent [Praxis](http://praxis-framework.io) framework from RightScale follows the same pattern and was an inspiration to goa.

 ## Installation